-The method merges two or more metabolic models of individual organisms resulting in a compartmentalized joint model of a community of multiple organisms.
+This App merges two or more metabolic models from individual organisms into a compartmentalized joint model of a community of multiple organisms.

 Community models demonstrate how metagenomic data can be used to produce a compartmentalized model of a multi-species community.
-As with any FBA model, this compartmentalized model can then be optimized for generation of the community biomass.
-In the community model generated by this method all compounds and reactions in species 1, 2, etc. are localized into their own respective compartments labelled c1, c2, etc. Compounds transported out of any of the community members to the extracellular environment are labelled e0.
+As with any FBA model, this compartmentalized model can then be optimized for the generation of the community biomass.
+In the community model generated by this App, all compounds and reactions in species 1, 2, etc. are localized into their own respective compartments labeled c1, c2, etc. Compounds transported out of any of the community members to the extracellular environment are labeled e0.
 Any member of the community having the transport reaction capable of importing these compounds is able to utilize these extracellular compounds.

-This method primarily requires two input parameters: (i) the list of models IDs of individual organisms (ii) relative abundances (in the same order as model IDs) of each of those organisms in the community.
-The relative abundance values allow one to formulate the biomass composition for the entire community.
+This App primarily requires two input parameters: (i) the list of models IDs of individual organisms and (ii) relative abundances (in the same order as model IDs) of each organism in the community.
+The relative abundance values allow users to formulate the biomass composition for the entire community.
 Relative abundances need to be normalized to one.
 For example, a four species community with equal abundances of these species is represented by 0.25; 0.25; 0.25; 0.25 in the second input field.

 Team members who developed & deployed algorithm in KBase: Chris Henry, Janaka Edirisinghe, Sam Seaver, and Neal Conrad.
-For questions, e-mail email@example.com
+For questions, please contact us.

 - Arkin AP, Cottingham RW, Henry CS, Harris NL, Stevens RL, Maslov S, et al. KBase: The United States Department of Energy Systems Biology Knowledgebase.
 Nature Biotechnology.
 2018;36: 566. doi: 10.1038/nbt.4163 , https://www.nature.com/articles/nbt.4163